shitcoinsociety/.github/profile/README.md

 # Welcome to the Shitcoin Society

-We're building the world's largest open-source crypto MLM platform, complete with a built-in trading engine.
+We're building the world's largest [open-source crypto MLM platform](https://github.com/shitcoinsociety/platform), complete with a built-in trading engine.
+You can follow its development on [Twitch](https://twitch.tv/buhrmidevelops) and [YouTube](https://youtube.com/@buhrmidevelops/streams).

 ## Did you find one of these?